-Acorn Minerals Plc Former Directorships in the Last Three Years Nil Special Responsibilities Chairman
+Acorn Minerals Plc Former Directorships in the Last Three Years Nil Special Responsibilities Chairman Interests in securities Fully paid ordinary shares - 13,225,760

-Gary Steinepreis (Non-executive Director, age 50)
+Gary Steinepreis (Non-executive Director, age 51)

 Mr Steinepreis holds a Bachelor of Commerce degree from the University of Western Australia and is a Chartered Accountant.
-He provides corporate, management and accounting advice to a number of companies involved in the resource, technology and leisure industries.
+He provides corporate, management and accounting advice to a number of companies involved in the manufacturing, resource, technology and leisure industries.